VQ Probe v2.0 User Guide

 Specific key combinations depend on the Operating System the application is running on.
 You may find the exact shortcut combination in the View menu.

-- press Ctrl and the left mouse button to start selection of the area to zoom to the specific area.
-Video will be zoomed in once the mouse button is released
+- press Ctrl and the left mouse button to start selection of the area to zoom in.
+The source file will be zoomed in once the mouse button is released

 There are some additional convenient functions: